Vectreal/vectreal-core/packages/hooks/README.md

 - `file`: The loaded file object of type `ModelFile | null`.
 - `isLoading`: A boolean indicating whether a file is currently being loaded.
 - `progress`: A number between 0 and 100 representing the loading progress.
-- `handleFileUpload`: A function to handle file upload.
+- `load`: A function to handle file upload.
 It accepts an array of `File` objects or a mixed array of `File` objects and directory entries.
+- `reset`: A function to reset the internal state back to it's initial values.
 - `on`: A function to subscribe to events.
 - `off`: A function to unsubscribe from events.